Thank you to all participants for joining us to make the 2021 event a memorable one. We hope to see you back in 2022.

 j.)
 Marking positions in the Transition Area is not allowed.
 Marks will be removed and the athletes will not be notified.

 Swim Caps: Bright coloured swim caps are compulsory to be worn by all athletes during the entire duration of the swim.
-These will be handed to you at registration as part of your race pack.
+Please bring your own cap for the event.

 Wetsuits: are allowed